shopware5/devdocs/source/blog/_posts/2016-07-14-open-hackathon-review.md

 ## The projects

-We had a good mixture of Shopware employees and attendees from the Shopware community and so the range of projects reached from a meal ordering system for our employee catering to a third party service integration from one our partners that also attended.
+Considering we had an eclectic mixture of Shopware employees and participants from the Community, the range of projects spanned from a meal ordering system for our employee catering to a third party service integration from one our partners that also attended.

 You can find most of the code that was written during the hackathon on [GitHub](https://github.com/ShopwareHackathon).

-I will not describe every project in detail here.

 ### Shopware Plugin for PhpStorm
 A team lead by [Daniel Espendiller](https://twitter.com/BigHaehnchen) worked on new features for the [Shopware Plugin for PhpStorm](https://plugins.jetbrains.com/plugin/7410?pr=).